 The Compensation Committee believes executive pay must be both internally equitable and externally competitive to attract and retain the talent necessary to produce exceptional financial results and value for shareholders.
-The Company is committed to internal pay equity and periodically reviews pay data to ensure it is both internally equitable and in line with similar positions in the external market.
-Due to the nature of Cass' business, a large portion of the employee population is clerical and administrative with over 20% of employees holding part-time positions and working less than 30 hours per week.
+Cass is committed to internal pay equity and periodically reviews pay data to ensure it is both internally equitable and in line with similar positions in the external market.
+Due to the Company's nature of business, a large portion of the employee population is clerical and administrative with over 20% of employees holding part-time positions and working less than 30 hours per week.

-In calculating the CEO Pay Ratio, pursuant to Item 402(u) of Regulation S-K, companies are required to disclose the ratio of the CEO's compensation to that of the median employee.
-The Company first provided this disclosure in the proxy statement filed for its 2018 Annual Meeting of Shareholders and used the following methodology to identify the Company's median employee:
+In calculating the CEO pay ratio, pursuant to Item 402(u) of Regulation S-K, companies are required to disclose the ratio of the CEO's compensation to that of the median employee.
+The Company used the following methodology to identify the Company's median employee for 2020:

-- Compensation data was compiled as of the last pay period in November 2017 and reflects all cash compensation paid through November 18, 2017, including payments pursuant to the Company's profit sharing program. - The compensation data represents all U.S. employees paid for the period ended November 18, 2017.
-This data excludes non-U.S. employees, as these employees make up less than 2% of the Company's total employee count. - For employees hired during the year, compensation was annualized as of November 18, 2017 by taking total regular pay and overtime pay divided by the number of days actually worked during the period, multiplying this amount by the 240 days paid through November 18, 2017 and adding additional compensation not related to hours worked, such as any cash bonuses or other cash or like-cash awards paid during the year. - No adjustments were made to part-time employees' total compensation except annualizing pay for part-time employees hired during the year, as explained above. - The total cash compensation by employee was then ranked from highest to lowest for all 1,081 employees, excluding the CEO. - The median employee was determined to be an employee holding the title of Senior Data Control Inbound Clerk.
-We calculated the total annual compensation of the median employee in the same manner we calculated that of the CEO for disclosure in the Summary Compensation Table of this Proxy Statement.
+- Compensation data was compiled as of the last pay period in November 2020 and reflects all cash compensation paid for the period ended November 30, 2020, including payments pursuant to the Company's profit sharing program. - The compensation data represents all U.S. employees paid for the period ended November 30, 2020.
+This data excludes non-U.S. employees, as these employees make up less than 5% of the Company's total employee count. - For employees hired during the year, compensation was annualized as of November 30, 2020 by taking total regular pay and overtime pay divided by the number of days actually worked during the period, multiplying this amount by the 241 days paid through November 30, 2020 and adding additional compensation not related to hours worked, such as any cash bonuses or other cash or like-cash awards paid during the year. - No adjustments were made to part-time employees' total compensation except annualizing pay for part-time employees hired during the year, as explained above. - The total cash compensation by employee was then ranked from highest to lowest for all 1,063 employees, excluding the CEO.
+The median employee was determined to be the employee that ranked number 532 in order from lowest to highest in total cash compensation paid in 2020 for the period ended November 30, 2020. - The total annual compensation of the median employee was calculated in the same manner as that of the CEO for disclosure in the Summary Compensation Table of this Proxy Statement.

 The SEC permits the Company to identify its median employee once every three years provided that it reasonably believes there has been no change in its employee population or compensation arrangements that would significantly affect the pay ratio disclosure.
-There have been no changes in the Company's employee population, employee compensation arrangements or the median employee's circumstances that the Company reasonably believes would result in a significant change in the pay ratio disclosure.
-As such, the median employee remains the same as for fiscal 2017.
+The median employee identified in the Company's Proxy Statement for the 2020 Annual Meeting of Shareholders based on compensation paid in fiscal 2019 did not work and was not paid by the Company for several weeks in fiscal 2020.
+Therefore, the Company determined a new median employee for 2020 using the same methodology as it did for compensation paid in 2019 as explained above.

-The Company provides the following with respect to the pay ratio for fiscal 2018:
+The Company provides the following with respect to the pay ratio for fiscal 2020:

-- The median of annual total compensation of all employees of Cass other than Mr. Brunngraber, our CEO, was \$49,225; - The annual total compensation of Mr. Brunngraber was \$2,103,471 (see the Summary Compensation Table); and - Based on this information, the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all employees is 42.7:1.
+- The median of annual total compensation of all employees of Cass other than Mr. Brunngraber, the CEO, was \$54,440; - The annual total compensation of Mr. Brunngraber was \$3,414,093 (see the Summary Compensation Table); and - Based on this information, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all Company employees is 62.7:1.